giddy11/Collabify/README.md

 2. **Change Password**: Learners can update their passwords securely (COMPLETED).
 3. **Forgot Password**: Provides a recovery option for forgotten passwords (COMPLETED).
 4. **Authentication**: User registers and login with valid email (COMPLETED).
-5. **Peer-to-Peer Mentorship**: Assigns learners to mentor others for enhanced learning i.e the Follow up module functionality.
-6. **Collaboration Search - Matchmaking**: Enables searching for learners outside the location to collaborate on projects.
+5. **Profile Page integration**: Functional Profile Page to be dynamic (COMPLETED).
-7. **Learners Directory**: Enable Learners to view their directory so as to interact with them (COMPLETED).
+6. **Learners Directory**: Enable Learners to view their directory so as to interact with them (COMPLETED).
+7. **Protected Routes**: Making the pages protected for unauthorized users (COMPLETED).
+8. **Admin / User View**: Some Views wont be visible by the users (COMPLETED).

-8. **Admin User Management**: Admins can create accounts for learners and assign roles (users and roles),  it displays the list of all users and their roles (IN PROGRESS).
+9. **Admin User Management**: Admins can create accounts for learners and assign roles (users and roles),  it displays the list of all users and their roles (IN PROGRESS).
-9. **Profile Page integration**: Functional Profile Page to be dynamic (COMPLETED).
-10. **Protected Routes**: Making the pages protected for unauthorized users (COMPLETED).
+10.**Rigid Security**: Implement basic security features such as input validation and protection against SQL injection or XSS attacks (IN PROGRESS).

+11. **Peer-to-Peer Mentorship**: Assigns learners to mentor others for enhanced learning i.e the Follow up module functionality.
+12. **Collaboration Search - Matchmaking**: Enables searching for learners outside the location to collaborate on projects.
-11. **A functional Dashboard**: The dashboard will capture data for number of important information to display.
+13. **A functional Dashboard**: The dashboard will capture data for number of important information to display.
-12. **Admin / User View**: Some Views wont be visible by the users (COMPLETED).
-13. **Notification**: Users and admin can have a functional notification for incomings.
+14. **Notification**: Users and admin can have a functional notification for incomings.
-14. **Settings**: This can have notifications settings to turn off or on notifications.
+15. **Settings**: This can have notifications settings to turn off or on notifications.
-15. **Events**: Learners can create events meetings online to explain certain concept.
+16. **Events**: Learners can create events meetings online to explain certain concept.
-16. **Groups**: Groups can be created by he admin for the learners.
+17. **Groups**: Groups can be created by he admin for the learners.
 18. **The Search Feature (Header)**: The feature searches for learners, groups, users, events.
 19. **Admin Creates multiple Communities**: So instead of one account for one learning location, we can now have multiple locations for one account as been added to the admin.
 20. **Mobile Responsiveness**: It will be responsive across devices.
-21. **Rigid Security**: Implement basic security features such as input validation and protection against SQL injection or XSS attacks (IN PROGRESS).

 ---